 The most likely reason is that there are only 10-15 strains of good bacteria and good yeasts in water kefir made with live grains.
 This compares with the 30 to 50 in homemade milk kefir made with live grains.
-Click here for a video which shows the difference between live milk kefir grains and water kefir grains based on the live cultures that I use in my kitchen.
+This video which shows the difference between milk kefir grains and water kefir grains based on the live cultures that I use in my kitchen.

-Milk kefir grains and water kefir grains are not interchangeable which is why I always recommend obtaining them from reputable sources such as these.
+Milk kefir grains and water kefir grains are not interchangeable which is why I always recommend obtaining them from reputable sources I list in my healthy shopping guide.
 I can’t tell you how many emails I’ve received over the years from folks trying to ferment milk into kefir with water kefir grains they got from a friend (or vice versa) only to find themselves frustrated with repeated failure or inconsistent results.

 What about milk kefir made with a one time use powder?
 Be aware that, like water kefir, this is also not as beneficial as milk kefir made with live grains.

 There are only 10-15 beneficial microbial strains in milk kefir made with powder instead of live grains, not to mention it is more expensive too!
 Use live grains for making milk kefir – they are cheaper and the result is far healthier!

 - Lactobacillus brevis